 With an SMS management service often coming free-of-charge, cost-effective, risk-free SMS is everything a business could want out of their new marketing platform.

-Like email, bulk SMS enables the segmentation of an audience, allowing businesses to leverage customer data for highly targeted messages.
+SMS for business allows companies to leverage customer data for highly targeted messages.
 Text messaging is the perfect way to reach out to customers on a personal level and ensure that every single message is relevant and highly targeted.
 With customer satisfaction now weighing heavily on the minds of marketers, SMS can be the gateway to personalisation.